how-to-commit/badcrypto/README.md

 # crypto (dont use)
-General cryptographic library with zero dependencies other than Rust's stdlib (and `rand`) for learning about cryptography and math.
+Cryptographic primitive library with zero dependencies other than Rust's stdlib (and `rand`) for learning about cryptography and math.
 Planning to implement any algorithm (including non-secure ones).